-Laura Bowie holds an MA, First Class with Joint Honours in Architectural History and Archaeology from the University of Edinburgh (UoE) and an MA, with Distinction, in European History from Newcastle University (NU).
-She is currently a PhD Candidate in Cultural Studies at the University of Edinburgh, where she was awarded the Principle’s Career Development Scholarship.
-She has taught both Architectural History and Architectural Theory at UoE, her research has been presented at conferences and published in journals and she has been awarded a DAAD language grant and the Barrie Wilson Award for excellence in first year PhD studies.
-Concurrently with her studies at the UoE, Laura has co-organised the SAHGB Student Research Forum and the 14th Architecture and Humanities Research Association Annual Research Student Symposium, and is involved in the student-led seminar series Prokalo as well as the department’s journal, Edinburgh Architecture Research.
+I am currently a PhD Candidate in Cultural Studies at the University of Edinburgh (UoE), where I was awarded the Principle’s Career Development Scholarship.
+I hold an MA, First Class with Joint Honours in Architectural History and Archaeology from the University of Edinburgh (UoE) and an MA, with Distinction, in European History from Newcastle University (NU).
+I have taught both Architectural History and Architectural Theory Honours at UoE.
+My research has been presented at conferences and published in journals and I have been awarded a DAAD language grant and the Barrie Wilson Award for Excellence in First Year PhD Studies.
+Concurrently with my studies at the UoE, I have co-organised the SAHGB Student Research Forum, and was involved in the student-led seminar series Prokalo.
+I am currently co-editor of the department’s post-graduate journal, Edinburgh Architecture Research.

 Laura's research interests include:

 - radicalisation of urban space

 - use of memory as an exploratory tool

 1968 in West Berlin: Space, Place and Identity